 Introduction

-Hypothesis: international prices on machinery are mainly rough approximations to exports and imports prices, lacking changes in quality, kind of machinery and overlooking structural change.

 The debate on the origins of the industrial revolution is more alive than ever.
 A series of paper by Robert Allen have spread the idea that the IR is linked to factor prices in energy and the high cost of labor force in Great Britain was a strong incentive to invest in labour-saving machinery (R. Allen, 2001; R. C. Allen, 2009b, 2009a, 2012a, 2012b, 2015).
 These ideas has been contested with the apparition of detailed wages series for the construction sector in the period 1650 – 1780 by Judy Stephenson, among others (Stephenson, 2018, 2019) .
 Surprisingly, in this debate the role of machinery prices appears to be absent and inputs regarding this production factor could shed light in the real ratio between energy and labour costs.